 I write now having just come from picking up books from my children’s public school, a school of 1,300 in the borough of Queens, NY.
 The parents lingered a little longer to see a friend, to stand in the sunlight, to just be around a place that gives our children encouragement, knowledge, friendship.

 In the PR world, (hopefully) most of us are doing what we’ve been trained to do—(I’ll use the word again) pivot, monitor, heed with caution, give back, educate and jump when the moment is right.
 Author tours have been cancelled as have appearances, signings, speaking engagements, and festivals.
 Bookstores have closed their doors to browsing.
 Media has shifted focus.
-Social media messaging plans aren’t being retooled and new messaging crafted with considerable care.
+Social media messaging plans are being retooled and new messaging crafted with considerable care.

 With all this in mind, I’ve been monitoring people’s actions—not so much their use of hand sanitizer, toilet paper hoarding and social distancing, but 1) how are they changing gears, giving back, and jumping in to mobilize, educate and protect.